fieldtrip/website/walkthrough.md

     cfg.trials = trialsA;

-However, if you want to save trials separately you can specify the following optio
+However, if you want to save trials separately you can specify the following option:

     cfg.keeptrials = 'yes'; 		                        % default = 'no'

-#### ft_freqanalysis output
+#### Output of ft_freqanalysis

 We might go further into the output of ft_freqanalysis in a future release of this document but for now it suffices to say it gives a datastructure as output similar as the input structure but now with the field ''.powspctrm'' instead of ''.trial'' or ''.avg.trial''.
-For further information see [tutorial:timefrequencyanalysis](/tutorial/timefrequencyanalysis) and [tutorial::plotting](/tutorial//plotting).
+For further information see [timefrequencyanalysis](/tutorial/timefrequencyanalysis) and [plotting](/tutorial//plotting).

 # Statistics

 FieldTrip distinguishes itself perhaps most in its flexibility in statistical approaches.
 In a similar way as with ft_definetrial and ft_freqanalysis, ft_timelockedstatistics and ft_freqstatistics call auxiliary functions to calculate the different statistics.
 Don’t be afraid though – most users won’t need to go nitty-gritty and go through those functions.
-As an end user needs to understand most of all i
+As an end user needs to understand most of all it:

-1\.
-The difference between descriptive and inferential statistic.
+1. The difference between descriptive and inferential statistics
-2\.
-The common structure for the input to - and output from - ft_freqstatistics.
+2. The common structure for the input to - and output from - ft_freqstatistics

 ## Descriptive & inferential statistic

 The difference between descriptive and inferential statistic is often implicit in neuroimaging analysis packages, or in research articles for that matter.
 It really pays off to consider them separately here and to entertain the many possibilities of combining descriptive statistics with statistical methods.
 It is paramount in understanding the philosophy and appreciating the full statistical potential of FieldTrip.

 So what do we mean with descriptive statistic?
 It’s the single value you end up with after reducing your data(set) and representing an aspect of its distribution which you would want to use for statistical comparison.
 Think for instance about “average alpha power over trials”, “variance of the P300 amplitude” or “the latency of maximal mu-rhythm suppression”.
 You might calculate a descriptive statistic for every subject, e.g. the difference between conditions (which you want to compare over subjects).
 Conversely, you might want to use one descriptive for every trial (which you will compare within a subject).
 A descriptive statistic is not limited to averages of power or amplitude but can be any output of a statistical procedure itself, such as a Z-value, t-value, variance, mean-difference or Beta-value.
 The inferential statistic is what you get when you test your descriptive statistics against the null-hypothesis, e.g. is your p-value.
 Again, there are many ways to do your null-hypothesis testing, e.g. using a (paired) t-test or Montecarlo approach.